 Do the foods I eat really affect my skin?

 Yes.
 In fact, nutrition is routinely overlooked as part of a good skin routine.
 Eat a healthy diet with a wide variety of colorful vegetables and fruit, plenty of lean protein and omega-3 fats (found in foods like fish and walnuts).
 By maintaining a healthy diet, you give your body the essential nutrients to build and maintain healthy skin cells.
 Dietary omega-3 fats, in particular, can help protect against and repair some sun damage while also decreasing inflammation, which is a key player in many skin conditions such as acne, eczema and the natural aging process.

 Any other tips?

 While a good skin care routine is essential in maintaining your complexion as you age, don’t skip your annual skin exam.
-The dermatology doctors and physician assistants at Sharp Rees-Stealy can identify your individual skin needs and develop a personalized treatment plan to keep your skin healthy and looking its best throughout your life.
+The doctors and physician assistants at Sharp Rees-Stealy can identify your individual skin needs and develop a personalized treatment plan to keep your skin healthy and looking its best throughout your life.

 For More Information